Listing cities for Orbital Express

 This was my eighth time participating in Ludum Dare, and I feel it’s my best yet.
 I’m very happy with what I got done, and there was even time left on Sunday for a relaxed dinner and quiet evening with my girlfriend.

-no exception.
-In fact, I would say that a game is among the hardest things you
+Each field of programming presents its own challenges, and game programming is no exception.
+In fact, I would say that a game is among the hardest things you can program in general.
+Why?
+I can think of three main reasons, which are closely related, as we will see.

 Core to the idea of Bigcanvas is that it’s a shared space, where everyone can draw at the same time.
 Much as it would on a real canvas, this means people can interfere with each other.
 Properly handling this and making sure that everybody’s brush strokes made it onto the canvas turned out to be a fairly tricky problem.